LKessell/rock-paper-scissors/README.md

   - I felt much more comfortable using localStorage in this project.
   - While keeping the Data Model and DOM manipulation separate was challenging, I feel like my understanding has improved a lot over the course of the project.
   - Utilizing event delegation in this project greatly helped to improve my skills using event targets.

+## <a id="#future-additions">Future Additions</a>
+ - Add an option to reset win counts
+ - Add unique icons and styling for challenge mode
+ - Make layout/styling improvements

 ## <a id="#special-thanks">Special Thanks</a>
   - [Foster Taylor](https://github.com/foster55f) - Mentor